Dotbusters: History

-Numerous racial incidents from vandalism to assault followed.
-Later that month, a group of youths attacked Navroze Mody, an Indian man of Parsi (Zoroastrian) origin, into a coma, after he had left the Gold Coast Café with his friend.
-Mody died four days later.
+Multiple racial incidents from vandalism to assault followed.
+Later that month, a group of youths attacked Navroze Mody, an Indian Parsi (Zoroastrian) man after he had left the Gold Coast Café with his friend.
+Mody fell into a coma and died four days later.
 The four convicted of the attack were Luis Acevedo, Ralph Gonzalez and Luis Padilla, who were convicted of aggravated assault; and William Acevedo, who was convicted of simple assault.
 The attack was with fists and feet and with an unknown object that was described as either a baseball bat or a brick, and occurred after members of the group, which was estimated as being between ten and twelve youths, had surrounded Mody and taunted him for his baldness as either "Kojak" or "Baldie".
 Mody's father, Jamshid Mody, later brought charges against the city and police force of Hoboken, New Jersey, claiming that "the Hoboken police's indifference to acts of violence perpetrated against Indian Americans violated Navroze Mody's equal protection rights" under the Fourteenth Amendment.
 Mody lost the case; the court ruled that the attack had not been proven a hate crime, nor had there been proven any malfeasance by the police or prosecutors of the city.

 A few days after the attack on Mody, another Indian was beaten into a coma; this time on a busy street corner in Jersey City Heights.
 The victim, Kaushal Saran, was found unconscious at Central and Ferry Avenues, near a city park and firehouse, according to police reports.
 Saran, a licensed physician in India who was awaiting licensing in the United States, was discharged later from University Hospital in Newark.
 The unprovoked attack left Saran in a partial coma for over a week with severe damage to his skull and brain.
 In September 1992, Thomas Kozak, Martin Ricciardi, and Mark Evangelista were brought to trial on federal civil rights charges in connection with the attack on Saran.
 However, the three were acquitted of the charges in two separate trials in 1993.
 Saran testified at both trials that he could not remember the incident.